SirMallard/Iris/docs/internal/creatingCustomWidgets.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Creating Custom Widgets
+# Custom Widgets

 :::note
 This page needs to be rewritten and is lacking in detail.